OWASP/wrongsecrets/README.md

 ![screenshot.png](screenshot.png)

 ## Support
 Need support?
-Contact us via [OWASP Slack](https://owasp.slack.com/archives/C02KQ7D9XHR)
+Contact us via [OWASP Slack](https://owasp.slack.com/archives/C02KQ7D9XHR), file a [PR](https://github.com/commjoen/wrongsecrets/pulls) or file an [issue](https://github.com/commjoen/wrongsecrets/issues).
+Please note that this is a volunteer based project, so it might take a little while before we respond.

 ## Basic docker exercises
 *Can be used for challenges 1-4, 8*